flintlang/flint/docs/language_guide.md

 ---

 ## Contracts
-All Flint programs are centered around Contracts, these are the core building blocks of your program's code.
+Contracts lie at the heart of Flint.
+These are the core building blocks of your program's code.
 Inside of contracts you define constants and variables to be stored on the Chain.

 Contracts are declared using the keyword `contract` followed by the contract name that will be used as the identifier.